TODD G. GLASS

 - Recognized in the Renewables & Alternative Energy Projects category of the 2011, 2012, 2013, and 2014 editions of Chambers Global: The World's Leading Lawyers for Business, in which he was described as "an expert in the financing and development of renewable energy projects" and as someone "the market will seek . . . out because he really knows the business"

-- Named among the country's top renewables and alternative energy projects attorneys in the 2010, 2011, 2012, and 2013 editions of Chambers USA: America's Leading Lawyers for Business, with commentators calling him "one of the leading names in the development of solar projects"
+- Named among the country's top renewables and alternative energy projects attorneys in the 2010, 2011, 2012, 2013, and 2014 editions of Chambers USA: America's Leading Lawyers for Business, where he is described as "intellectually curious" and impressing market commentators with his advisement of Metrus Energy on the financing and development of various energy efficiency projects

 - "Financing Future Utility-Scale Solar Projects: Sources and Structures in a Fast Shifting Landscape," SEIA Utility-Scale Solar Power Division Meeting, Solar Power International, Dallas, Texas, October 2011